-In addition to the prize-winning pieces, a notable feature of the exhibition will be the furniture presented by five design-research teams (the sixth, the Eames-U.C.L.A. team, having been awarded a second prize for their chair).
+In addition to the prize-winning pieces, a notable feature of the exhibition will be the work presented by five design-research teams (the sixth, the Eames-U.C.L.A. team, having been awarded a second prize). for their share)